MicrosoftDocs/openapi-docs/OpenAPI/kiota/middleware.md

 # Implementing Middleware

-By registering custom middleware delegates we can perform operations before a request is made.
-For example, auditing and filtering the request before we send.
+By registering custom middleware delegates you can perform operations before a request is made.
+For example, auditing and filtering the request before the client sends it.

 ## Middleware